JathinDandeboyina/POWERMAX-VMAX-ALL-FLASH-REST-API-CLI/README.md

 ```

-  *SRDF operations will be added in next version*
+  *SRDF operations, all delete operations will be added in next version*

 # Configuration
 *Note that the host where you install this doesn't need to have any gatekeepers.